Abhishek Bachchan: 2004–2009: Rise to prominence

-Bachchan earned much critical acclaim for his performance in Mani Ratnam's Guru (2007), loosely based on the life of business magnate Dhirubhai Ambani."
-The film starred him alongside Aishwarya Rai Bachchan (their first professional collaboration after marriage), R. Madhavan, Mithun Chakraborty, Vidya Balan, and Arya Babbar.
-The film was a commercial success at the box office.
-Guru was called the best Hindi film since Lagaan (2001) by the Los Angeles Weekly.

-His next release was the dance comedy Jhoom Barabar Jhoom (2007) alongside Preity Zinta, Bobby Deol, and Lara Dutta.
-The film was declared average by Box Office India and was a moderate success overseas.
+Bachchan earned critical acclaim for his performance in Mani Ratnam's Guru (2007), loosely based on the life of business magnate Dhirubhai Ambani."
+The film starred him alongside Aishwarya Rai (their first professional collaboration after their engagement), R. Madhavan, Mithun Chakraborty, Vidya Balan, and Arya Babbar.
+The film was a commercial success at the box office, and earned him his second nomination for the Filmfare Award for Best Actor.
+Guru was noted as the best Hindi film since Lagaan (2001) by the Los Angeles Weekly.
+His next release was the musical comedy Jhoom Barabar Jhoom (2007) alongside Preity Zinta, Bobby Deol, and Lara Dutta.
+The film was declared below average by Box Office India and was a moderate success overseas.
 He was then seen playing a minor role in the female-centric drama Laaga Chunari Mein Daag (2007) as the love interest of the film's lead actress Rani Mukerji.
+The film had poor critical and financial returns.
+In the 2007 melodrama Om Shanti Om, he made a cameo alongside several Bollywood stars and made brief appearances in Shootout at Lokhandwala and Aag.

 Bachchan's first release of 2008 was Ram Gopal Varma's Sarkar Raj, which featured him and his father Amitabh Bachchan reprising their roles from Sarkar (2005) while his wife Aishwarya Rai Bachchan entered the cast as a new addition.
-This film proved to be successful at the box office and earned him a nomination for the Filmfare Award for Best Supporting Actor.
-His next release was the fantasy adventure film Drona (2008), which was a major failure both critically and commercially.

-Bachchan was next seen in Dostana (2008), a romantic comedy about two men (Bachchan and John Abraham) who pretend to be gay in order to be allowed to live with a girl (Priyanka Chopra), but then find that they have both fallen in love with her.
-The film was a major success at the box office and earned him a nomination for the Filmfare Award for Best Actor.
+This film proved to be successful at the box office and earned him his fifth nomination for the Filmfare Award for Best Supporting Actor.
+After making a guest appearance in Mission Istaanbul, Bachchan's next release was the fantasy adventure film Drona (2008), which emerged as a major critical and commercial disaster.
+He was next seen in Tarun Mansukhani's Dostana (2008), a romantic comedy about two men (Bachchan and John Abraham) who pretend to be gay in order to be allowed to live with a girl (Priyanka Chopra), but then find that they have both fallen in love with her.
+The film emerged as a critical and commercial success at the box-office with worldwide revenues of over ₹860 million and earned him his third nomination for the Filmfare Award for Best Actor.

-Bachchan's first release of 2009 was Delhi-6, which received a lukewarm response from critics.
+Bachchan's first release of 2009 was Delhi-6, which received a lukewarm response from critics despite underperforming at the box office.
 Later that year he was seen in the family dramedy Paa, which he also produced.
 The film's plot centered on a boy (Amitabh Bachchan) with progeria whose parents were played by Abhishek Bachchan and Vidya Balan.
-For his work as a producer on the film, Bachchan earned the National Film Award for Best Feature Film in Hindi.
+The movie was a "semi hit" at the box office, and for his work as a producer on the film, Bachchan earned the National Film Award for Best Feature Film in Hindi.